Shop the Post widgets

 Now that you've set up your Shop the Post widget, it's time to place the widget in a blog post.
-The Charlotte theme utilizes two custom fields to display your Shop the Post widget – one for the title and one for the actual widget.
+Your theme utilizes two custom fields to display your Shop the Post widget – one for the title and one for the widget itself.

 Using the Custom Fields

 Enabling the custom field box

 1. In the post editor, click on the three dots at the top right corner of the screen.

 2. A menu will pop up.
 Select Preferences at the very bottom.